SilkRose/Pony/stories/deternal/deternal.md

 ***

-Twilight and Pinkie lay in bed, huddled up together.
+Twilight and Pinkie lay in bed, huddled together.

 Pinkie looked up at Twilight.
 "Do you think Applejack is going to die soon?"